 Gloucester Prison opened in 1791.

-It has a fascinating if gruesome history, over 123 people were executed there.
+It has a fascinating if gruesome history.
+Over 123 people were executed there.

 In the modern era, HMP Gloucester was classified as a Category B adult male local prison and young offenders institution.
-It was intended to hold mainly those on remand or newly sentenced and waiting to be sent to another prison.
+It was intended to hold those on remand or newly sentenced and waiting to be sent to another prison.

-It was closed in 2013 due to overcrowding.
+It closed in 2013 due to overcrowding.

 A guided tour is highly recommended.
 Learn about the daily life of the prisoners and be informed about the technical aspects of hanging.
-Gruesome stuff.
 There are 3 daily tour times.
 The 5.30pm tour isn’t recommended for kids under 14, so make sure you choose the right one.

 Today there are many other regular events that you can go to there.
 They include a paranormal investigation with haunted happenings event and airsoft games!